DonSchado/game-of-life/README.md

 5. Run the rails server `rails s -p 9000` (because it will be so turbo)
 5. Navigate your browser to `localhost:9000`

-_Since this is not a setup tutorial and for some reason something does "not work", please refer to the amazingly detailed [rails guides](https://guides.rubyonrails.org/development_dependencies_install.html)._
+_Since this is not a setup tutorial and if for some reason something does "not work", please refer to the amazingly detailed [rails guides](https://guides.rubyonrails.org/development_dependencies_install.html)._